 If those both work, see if the Delay Start button or Control Lock feature has been activated.

 Sometimes it’s as simple as opening and closing the door to reset the washer.

-Save yourself the embarrassment (and cost) of a repair appointment by following these eight easy steps first.
+Save yourself the cost of an unnecessary repair appointment by following these easy steps first.